Understanding Map Layers in Builder

 When a map layer is selected, you can access the CartoCSS view (from the STYLE tab of a selected layer), the HTML view (from the POP-UP tab and LEGEND tab of a selected layer), and the SQL view (from the DATA tab of a selected map layer).

 The Map View also displays icons to edit the geometries in your connected map layer.
-These icons vary, depending on your data.
+The icons that appear vary, depending on your data.
 For details, see the Create and Manage Data by Drawing Geometries Guide and the Editing Geometries with Analysis Guide.

-If your connected dataset was modified, the map layer indicates that a SQL query was applied.
+If your connected dataset was manually modified, the map layer indicates that a SQL query was applied.

 Show or Hide a layer from your visualization by clicking the eyeball icon.
 All layers are displayed by default.
 This is helpful when you are styling multiple layers, or if you want to show or hide selected layers for your published map.